Every year, those of you in the audience, well, all of you in the audience, literally stun and amaze us with your donations, your generosity.

 That didn't matter.

-Statement had an expiration date and it doesn't apply.
+Statement had an expiration date, and it doesn't apply.

-Now, either he doesn't care whether we remember it, or he doesn't remember that he said it, or it doesn't matter to anybody at the regime that he said it because what he said yesterday doesn't matter.
+Now, either he doesn't care whether we remember it, or he doesn't remember that he said it, or it doesn't matter to anybody at the regime that he said it, because what he said yesterday doesn't matter.

-Only what's said today is uh is relevant.
+Only what's said today is relevant.

 USA Today, Obama, I refuse to renew Bush tax cuts for rich.